-The last glacial termination was characterised by periods of rapid deglaciation interspersed with periods of ice margin stabilization/advance (Figure 11Figure 10B; Laskar et al., 2004; Rasmussen et al., 2014; Praetorius and Mix., 2014).
+The last glacial termination was characterised by periods of rapid deglaciation interspersed with periods of ice margin stabilization/advance (Figure 10B; Laskar et al., 2004; Rasmussen et al., 2014; Praetorius and Mix., 2014).
 Global climate oscillations are correlated with and appear to drive these periods of enhanced or reduced rates of ice sheet deglaciation (Lambeck et al., 2014).
-However, "Tthe precise rates of deglaciation are often non-linearly related to climate, which suggests internal mechanisms may modulate ice sheet retreat rates (Charbit et al., 2002; Jones et al., 2021).
+However, the precise rates of deglaciation are often non-linearly related to climate, which suggests internal mechanisms may modulate ice sheet retreat rates (Charbit et al., 2002; Jones et al., 2021).
 As such, there are questions around the relative extent to which past ice margin retreat is controlled by the millennial-scale climatic changes or changes in ice sheet dynamics (Young et al., 2020; Lowell et al., 2021).

 The retreat rate of the northwestern LIS shows a clear correlation with these climatic oscillations during retreat across the Northern Interior Plains to the Canadian Shield (Reyes et al., 2022; Stoker et al., 2023).
-Prior to the Bølling-Allerød interval, ice margin retreat was relatively slow, at less than 100 m/year (Figure 11Figure 10D).
-As global temperatures increased during the Bølling-Allerød interval, the ice margin retreat rates increased up to 800 m/year across the Northern Interior Plains and over 350 m/year along Amundsen Gulf (Figure 11Figure 10, Reyes et al., 2022; Stoker et al., 2022; Dalton et al., 2023).
-The peak ice margin retreat rates occur towards the middle of the Bølling-Allerød, over 1,000 years after temperatures began to

-- rise (Figure 11Figure 10).
+Prior to the Bølling-Allerød interval, ice margin retreat was relatively slow, at less than 100 m/year (Figure 10D).
+As global temperatures increased during the Bølling-Allerød interval, the ice margin retreat rates increased up to 800 m/year across the Northern Interior Plains and over 350 m/year along Amundsen Gulf (Figure 10, Reyes et al., 2022; Stoker et al., 2022; Dalton et al., 2023).
+The peak ice margin retreat rates occur towards the middle of the Bølling-Allerød, over 1,000 years after temperatures began to rise (Figure 10).
 This is because a significant amount of deglaciation occurs through ice sheet thinning (Stoker et al., 2022), while the ice margin retreated relatively slowly.
-During this time, the ice sheet was characterised by a soft-bed and widespread, ice-marginal glacial lakes (Figure 8Figure 7).
-The ice margin stabilised as it retreated onto the Canadian Shield at the start of the Younger Dryas, with retreat rates of less than 100 m/year (Figure 11Figure 10) c and d).
-The Canadian Shield constitutes a hard subglacial bed and, in our study area, the displays a relative absence of glacial lakes (Figure 8Figure 7).
-The - 060 combination of these factors result which in increased basal shear stress and the stabilisation of the ice sheet margin as ice stream activity is reduced.
+During this time, the ice sheet was characterised by a soft-bed and widespread ice-marginal glacial lakes (Figure 7).
+The ice margin stabilised as it retreated onto the Canadian Shield at the start of the Younger Dryas, with retreat rates of less than 100 m/year (Figure 10c and d).
+The Canadian Shield constitutes a hard subglacial bed and, in our study area, displays a relative absence of glacial lakes (Figure 7).
+The combination of these factors result in increased basal shear stress and the stabilisation of the ice sheet margin as ice stream activity is reduced.
 The ice sheet geometry underwent fundamental reorganisations and changes during this time.
-We now outline the drivers of changes in ice stream activity across the northwestern LIS and the implications for ice sheet mass balance.